-Last season, the 49ers were 8-7-3 in a rebuilding year.
-Their roster featured 12 true freshmen, seven of whom earned multiple starts.
-The Beach showed their potential with big wins at No. 23 Texas Tech and against 11th-ranked BYU.
+Last season, Long Beach State went 8-7-3 with a roster that featured 12 true freshmen, seven of whom earned multiple starts.
+The Beach picked up big wins at No. 23 Texas Tech and against 11th-ranked BYU.
 Mimi Rangel was tabbed the Big West Freshman of the Year, while she was also a first-team all-conference selection.
-Junior Taylor Nelson joined Rangel on the All-Big West First Team, and sophomore Elizabeth Lyons garnered second-team recognition.
+Taylor Nelson joined Rangel on the All-Big West First Team, and Elizabeth Lyons garnered second-team recognition.
 In addition, Rangel and Mimi Akaogi were named to Big West All-Freshman Team.

 In 2012, Ingrassia reached a milestone as he notched his 100th career victory with a 2-1 win over Michigan.
-The 49ers also picked up big non-conference wins over Baylor and San Diego to help them earn an at-large berth to the NCAA Tournament.
+The 49ers also picked up key non-conference wins over Baylor and San Diego to help them earn an at-large berth to the NCAA Tournament.
 It was LBSU's third-straight postseason appearance, and fourth overall.
 Long Beach State closed out the campaign with a 12-8-0 record.
 Nadia Link garnered All-America and Big West Offensive Player of the Year honors for the second consecutive season.
-Link and Alex Balcer were also All-West Region selections, while seven 49ers were named to the all-conference team.
+Link and Alex Balcer were also All-West Region selections, while Ingrassia saw seven of his players named to the all-conference team.

-In 2011, Long Beach State finished with an 18-6-1 overall record in what was the greatest season in program history.
-The 49ers claimed their second-straight Big West Tournament title and not only did they earn their first NCAA Tournament win, but they advanced all the way to the Elite Eight with victories over No. 7 Pepperdine, Miami and San Diego.
+In 2011, The Beach finished with an 18-6-1 overall record in what was the greatest season in program history.
+The 49ers claimed their second-straight Big West Tournament title and advanced deep into the NCAA Tournament, reaching the Elite Eight with victories over No. 7 Pepperdine, Miami and San Diego.
 LBSU also shattered the single-season school record for wins (18), goals (49), assists (52) and points (150).